dhankins345/ssms3/README.md

 Simple Stock Market Simulator is, as the name suggests, a "simple" stock market sim.
 Here's what makes it so simple:

 * Simple install - SSMS runs on vanilla Python, with only standard modules required!
-SSMS will run out of the box on most Linux distributions.
 * Simple usage -
 1. Edit settings.py.
 2. Run data_generate.py to generate data.